-- 10. Do not leave the equipment unattended when it is running.
-Turn off the equipment (and remove safety keys, if available) before leaving the work area. - 11.
-Engine can produce high noise levels.
+- Industrial applications must follow OSHA requirements. - 6.
+Do not leave the equipment unattended when it is running.
+Turn off the equipment (and remove safety keys, if available) before leaving the work area. - Engine can produce high noise levels.
 Prolonged exposure to noise levels above 85 dBA is hazardous to hearing.
-Always wear ear protection when operating or working around the gas engine while it is operating. - Wear ANSI-approved safety glasses, hearing protection, and NIOSH-approved dust mask/ respirator under a full face shield along with steel-toed work boots during use. - 13.
-People with pacemakers should consult their physician(s) before use.
+Always wear ear protection when operating or working around the gas engine while it is operating. - 8.
+Wear ANSI-approved safety glasses, hearing protection, and NIOSH-approved dust mask/ respirator under a full face shield along with steel-toed work boots during use. - People with pacemakers should consult their physician(s) before use.
 Electromagnetic fields in close proximity to a heart pacemaker could cause pacemaker interference or pacemaker failure.
-Caution is necessary when near the engine's magneto or recoil starter. - 14.
+Caution is necessary when near the engine's magneto or recoil starter. - 10.
 Use only accessories that are recommended by Harbor Freight Tools for your model.
-Accessories that may be suitable for one piece of equipment may become hazardous when used on another piece of equipment. - 15.
+Accessories that may be suitable for one piece of equipment may become hazardous when used on another piece of equipment. - 11.
 Do not operate in explosive atmospheres, such as in the presence of flammable liquids, gases, or dust.
-Gasoline-powered engines may ignite the dust or fumes. - 16.
-Stay alert, watch what you are doing and use common sense when operating this piece of equipment.
-Do not use this piece of equipment while tired or under the influence of drugs, alcohol or medication. - 17.
-Do not overreach.
-Keep proper footing and balance at all times.
-This enables better control of the equipment in unexpected situations. - 18.
-Use this equipment with both hands only.
-Using equipment with only one hand can easily result in loss of control. - Dress properly.
-Do not wear loose clothing or jewelry.
-Keep hair, clothing and gloves away from moving parts.
-Loose clothes, jewelry or long hair can be caught in moving parts.
+Gasoline-powered engines may ignite the dust or fumes.